Trip to Malta in November

 For budget travellers, I recommend using public transportation.
 The best option for tourists is to buy a bus weekly ticket for 7 days of unlimited travel which costs 21 EUR.
 You can also buy a single ride ticket which costs 1.50 EUR in winter and 2.00 EUR in summer.
 There are also Hop On Hop Off bus routes, which are more expensive but will save you a lot of time of trying to plan trips yourself.

-How to get from Malta airport to Hotel
+How to get from Malta airport to the capital Valletta or other place by bus

 There are several bus routes from the Malta International airport, so it’s pretty convenient to get to any location in Malta by bus.